MicrosoftDocs/Viva/Viva/goals/okr-weekly-cadence.md

 ## Step 3: Compare progress to previous week

-Our "compare to previous" tool is a great trending feature that will allow you to quickly identify what is moving forward or OKRs that have stalled progress.
-This is a great tool to utilize in your weekly review meetings.
-With two clicks of a button you have that information at your finger tips.
+Our "compare to previous" tool is a great trending feature that'll allow you to quickly identify what is moving forward or OKRs that have stalled progress.
+This tool is a great tool to utilize in your weekly review meetings.
+With two clicks of a button, you've that information at your finger tips.
 See instructions for enabling this view [here.](https://help.ally.io/en/articles/2632032-compare-to-past).

 ## Step 4: Adjust as necessary